 The United States: The Role of Regulatory Enforcement: Unlike the UK, the United States has not established a specific corporate manslaughter statute.
-Instead, it relies on regulatory enforcement mechanisms such as the Occupational Safety and Health Act (OSHA) environmental laws to prosecute corporations responsible for deaths due to negligence.
+Instead, it relies on regulatory enforcement mechanisms such as the Occupational Safety and Health Act (OSHA) and environmental laws to prosecute corporations responsible for deaths due to negligence.
 Under the Responsible Corporate Officer Doctrine, senior executives can be personally held liable for corporate misconduct, but proving corporate manslaughter remains a challenge due to high evidentiary burdens.

-absence Despite the of а corporate manslaughter statute, U.S. courts have imposed severe financial penalties and even criminal corporate sanctions in cases of gross negligence leading to fatalities.
-Deepwater Horizon disaster and the PG&E gas explosion case illustrate how U.S. courts and regulatory agencies have sought to hold corporations accountable under existing criminal and regulatory frameworks rather than enacting a separate corporate manslaughter law1870.
+absence Despite the of a corporate manslaughter statute, U.S. courts have imposed severe financial penalties and even criminal corporate sanctions in cases of gross negligence leading to fatalities.
+The BP Deepwater Horizon disaster and the PG&E gas explosion case illustrate how U.S. courts and regulatory agencies have sought to hold corporations accountable under existing criminal and regulatory frameworks rather than enacting a separate corporate manslaughter law.

 European Approaches: Expanding Corporate Criminal Liability: Several European jurisdictions have taken a more progressive stance by embedding corporate manslaughter laws within their criminal codes.
 France, for example, allows corporations to be held criminally liable under its Penal Code, with penalties extending beyond monetary fines to include operational restrictions and corporate dissolution.
-Similarly, in Germany and the Netherlands, corporate liability is primarily enforced through administrative and regulatory penalties, but recent legal trends suggest a
+Similarly, in Germany and the Netherlands, corporate liability is primarily enforced through administrative and regulatory penalties, but recent legal trends suggest a move towards criminalizing corporate negligence leading to fatalities.

-1868 William S. Laufer, Corporate Bodies and Guilty Minds: The Failure of Corporate Criminal Liability, 78 Minn.
+&lt;sup>1868 William S. Laufer, Corporate Bodies and Guilty Minds: The Failure of Corporate Criminal Liability, 78 Minn.
 L. Rev. 101 (1993)

-$^{^{1869}}$ David Ormerod & Richard Taylor, The Corporate Manslaughter and Corporate Homicide Act 2007, 2008 Crim.
-L. Rev. 589 (2008)

-1870 Sara Sun Beale, A Response to the Critics of Corporate Criminal Liability, 46 Am.
+&lt;sup>1869 David Ormerod & Richard Taylor, The Corporate Manslaughter and Corporate Homicide Act 2007, 2008 Crim.
+L. Rev. 589 (2008) Sara Sun Beale, A Response to the Critics of Corporate Criminal Liability, 46 Am.
 Crim.
 L. Rev. 1481 (2009)